drupalprojects/parsely/README.md

 Then head to `Configuration > Search and metadata > Parse.ly` to configure the module.

 There is no default tagging vocabulary.
 You will have to enable it from the settings page.
+You may use the 'Tags' vocubulary, which comes out of the box with Drupal, however you will need to add at least one term to the vocabulary to use it.